csouto/K8sHPA/README.md

   In this scenario Grafana was expose using a NodePort, check the port with `kubectl get svc --namespace default -l "app=grafana" -o jsonpath="{.items[0].spec.ports[0].nodePort}"`.
   Please use your browser to access it using this port and the external IP of your EC2 instance to import this [dashboard](https://github.com/csouto/K8sHPA/blob/master/dashboard.json).
 Get the password by running ` kubectl get secret --namespace default ds-grafana -o jsonpath="{.data.admin-password}" | base64 --decode ; echo`

 Now hopefully everything is configured!
-Just generate some traffic to <*instance ip*> on port 80 and use grafana or `kubectl describe hpa ` to check it!
+Just generate some traffic to <*instance ip*> on port 80 and use grafana or `kubectl describe hpa ` to watch pods autoscale!